 I work for a weekly planning tool called Weekdone and we've helped clients to be more productive and progress oriented from SMEs to fortune 500 companies.
 No matter how big or successful the company, prioritizing still remains one of the most important elements of success.

-In this article I will provide you with answers to the questions above.
-Furthermore, introduce and show the best practices on how to prioritize your daily or weekly tasks.
+In this article, I will provide you with answers to the questions above.
+Furthermore, I will introduce the best practices on how to prioritize tasks.

 Why do you need to prioritize your tasks?